TiLied/CSTOJS_CLI/README.md

-init <folder>   Create a barebone 'cstojs_options.xml', without running the dotnet commands. setup <folder>  Setup cstojs project. translate       Translate specified files in the 'cstojs_options.xml'.
+init <folder>   Create a barebone 'cstojs_options.xml', without running the dotnet commands. setup <folder>  Setup cstojs project. translate       Translate specified files in the 'cstojs_options.xml'. watch           Watches specified files in the 'cstojs_options.xml' with an interval and translates them.
+Note: The
+                  'cstojs_options.xml' file is not being monitored, so any changes require the command to be restarted.
 ```

 ## Related Repository